 2. Oxwich Camping Park, Oxwich, Gower – Good Old-Fashioned Family Fun

 The Good Bits: Lush green forests perched on bouldered cliffs, hidden churches and water sports galore.
 Oxwich is somehow different to the rest of the Gower Peninsula.
 I really can’t explain why, but it is.
-The village itself is like an English biscuit tin illustration, with thatched cottages and timber frames, small post offices and local supply stores that sell buckets and spades.
+The village itself is like an old painting, with thatched cottages and timber frames, small post offices and local supply stores that sell buckets and spades.
 Oxwich Camping Park is a small, friendly family-run campsite which markets itself as a great place to experience the outdoors with the family.
 They’re not wrong.
 Only a ten-minute stroll from the beach, the campsite is simple but well-equipped.
 Although, the heated outdoor swimming pool adds an element of pizzazz!

 The surf gets pretty good here when there’s a big swell, which is rare in the summer months.
 But you can always rent a kayak and explore the cliffs, or try your hand at the latest stand up paddle boarding craze.
 Oh, and the Oxwich Bay Hotel is everything you could wish for from a beachside pub.
 Views that will blow your mind as much as the traditional pub-grub menu!